giulianok/react-hgv-planner/README.md

 $ npm test
 ```

+**Code coverage is generated after run 'npm test' and it's located in /coverage/index.html**

 ## How to use it
 The app depends on Google Maps API.
 I'm using my own API Key, but in case that it fails, it can be changed in
 > /src/js/config.js